Brian Simo: Nationwide Series

 Simo's first start in the Nationwide would come in the No. 03 Chevrolet.
-He started the race in the 20th position, but had a driveshaft failure after eight laps and ended the race in the 40th position.
+He started the race in the twentieth position, but had a driveshaft failure after eight laps and ended the race in the fortieth position.
 In 1998, he failed to qualify for the Gumout Long Life Formula 200 his only oval attempt.
-Simo returned to the series in 2006 with Frank Cicci Racing and raced the #34 Chevrolet at Watkins Glen to a 22nd-place finish.
+Simo returned to the series in 2006 with Frank Cicci Racing and raced the No 34 Chevrolet at Watkins Glen to a 22nd place finish.
 In 2007, he returned to race for Frank Cicci Racing in their No. 34 Chevrolet at Mexico City.
-Simo started the race in 39th and provided another 22nd-place finish for the team.
+Simo started the race in 39th and provided another 22nd place finish for the team.
 For the 2008 season, Simo was selected to run the road courses for Front Row Motorsports in their No. 24 Chevrolet instead of the team's normal driver Eric McClure.
 His first start came at Mexico City and he finished 28th in the race.
-He competed in the two other road course races on the schedule for FRM, those being Montreal where he finished 30th, and 20th at Watkins Glen.
+He competed in the two other road course races on the schedule for FRM, those being Montreal where he finished thirtieth, and twentieth at Watkins Glen.